-When you are offered a "rate lock" from your lender, it means that you are guaranteed to get a set interest rate over a certain number of days while you work on your application process.
-This means your interest rate can't rise during the application process.
+When you are offered a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate over a determined period for your application process.
+This prevents you from getting through your entire application process and discovering at the end that your interest rate has risen higher.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.